 On June 1, 2014, NIS 200 million par value of ordinary debentures (Series C) was issued and listed for trade on the Stock Exchange.
 The debentures bear an annual interest rate of 1.85%.
 The principal and interest are linked to the Consumer Price Index.
 The debentures are redeemable through June 1, 2022 by way of annual principal payments, as follows: the Company will redeem 3% of the principal in each of the years 2016 and 2017, and 18.8% of the principal in each of the years 2018-2022.
-The Group purchased NIS 37.6 million par value of debentures on the date of issuance.
-The Group acquired NIS 28 million par value of debentures in consideration of NIS 28 million in 2014 and NIS 0.4 million par value of debentures in consideration of NIS 0.4 million in 2015.
-In 2016, the Group sold NIS 9.3 million in consideration of NIS 9.2 million.
-In 2017, the Group sold NIS 7.7 million in consideration of NIS 7.7 million.
-In 2018, the Group sold NIS 49.5 million in consideration of NIS 50.4 million.
-As at December 31, 2021, the balance of the debentures (Series C) is a par value of NIS 37,565 thousand.
+In accordance with the aforesaid payment schedule all the debentures (Series C) were redeemed during the year.